Anime: The Noozles

 - Eldritch Location: The Crystal Place is an unimaginably complicated maze contained within crystal spheres that draws people's spirits in and traps them so that they must wander forever seeking and never finding the exit.

 - Fantastic Racism: Against humans in Koalawala Land.

-- I Thought That Was: People's memories have a tendency to cross this show with that other koala anime, Adventures of the Little Koala, which also aired on Nickelodeon at the time, also starred pastel colored koalas, and also took place in a fantasy version of Australia.
+- I Thought That Was: People's memories have a tendency to cross this show with that other koala anime, Adventures of the Little Koala, which also aired on Nickelodeon at the time (indeed, it usually aired right before this show), also starred pastel colored koalas, and also took place in a fantasy version of Australia.
 It wasn't nearly as weird, though.

 - Magic Skirt: Sandy in an episode where she gets caught in a kiwi's snare.

 - Mood Whiplash: When the more serious parts of the plot kick into gear.

 - Not-So-Imaginary Friend: Sandy initially tries to tell her mother about Blinky and Pinky, but she doesn't believe her.
 Blinky repeatedly going back to sleep when she tried to show him to her didn't help.
 She eventually decides it's better not to tell her and keeps it a secret until the end of the series.
 When her mother finally finds out the truth she asks Sandy why she didn't tell her.
 Sandy reminds her that she didn't believe her when she did.

 - Panty Shot: Sandy in a couple of episodes.